What Is Solid Lubrication?

 - and the introduction of contaminants through manual greasing.

 Grease is mostly oil.
-Thickeners and additives are included depending on the purpose of the lubricant; for example, the need to resist high heat or extreme pressure.
+Thickeners and additives can modify the purpose and performance of the lubricant; for example, the need to resist high heat or extreme pressure.
 By reducing the lubrication within a bearing to just the oil, you eliminate issues related to greasing.
-No more manual lubrication, lubrication lines, or intricate lubrication systems.
+No more manual lubrication, lubrication lines, or an intricate lubrication system.